 The Queen’s College shares the University’s commitment ‘to fostering an inclusive culture which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all its staff and students are respected.’
 For specific information on The Queen’s College’s equal opportunities policy, please visit the Equality page of the College website.

-Eligibility: Candidates who are ordinarily residents in the United Kingdom of Black or Mixed-Black ethnicity or candidates who have been displaced due to conflict, persecution, or other serious human rights violations or deprivations, whether within or outside their country of origin, and who hold an offer for a research postgraduate degree, starting in the 2023-24 academic year.
+Eligibility: Candidates who are ordinarily residents in the United Kingdom of Black or Mixed-Black ethnicity or candidates who have been displaced due to conflict, persecution, or other serious human rights violations or deprivations, whether within or outside their country of origin, or candidates who have been in care in the UK at some point in their life, and faced barriers to progressing their education, and who hold an offer for either a taught or research postgraduate degree, starting in the 2024-25 academic year.

 Duration: One year in first instance with re-election for two further years, subject to the satisfactory academic progress and Governing Body approval.